PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 // 3.
 We get the kontainer instance val kontainer = blueprint.create()

-// 4. we retrieve by kontainer.use(...)
+// 4.
+We retrieve our service by kontainer.use(...)
 kontainer.use(Greeter::class) {
     println("Kontainer.use() says: ${sayHello()}")
 }

-// 5. we retrieve by kontainer.get(...)
+// 5.
+We retrieve our service by kontainer.get(...)
 println(
     "Kontainer.get() says: ${kontainer.get(Greeter::class).sayHello()}"
 )